Scrapers selectively respect robots.txt directives: evidence from a large-scale empirical study: Context: Web Scraping and Bot Deterrence

 Despite its prominence, the REP has significant drawbacks.
 First, \rbts is not a legally binding document, so requires the good-will of the parties involved for compliance~\cite{rbts_legal}.
 Second, it requires web hosts to maintain extensive knowledge of user agents and entities that they wish to exclude from scraping~\cite{longpre2024consent}.
 This places a heavy burden on hosts to maintain awareness of the ever-changing web landscape.
 Third, since compliance is optional, some crawlers simply ignore \rbts.
 Finally, limited work~\cite{liu2024somesite} has studied bot compliance with \rbts, and none have done so at scale, making its efficacy unknown.

 \para{Other bot-blocking methods.} Other methods to block unwanted scraping behavior vary from mildly intrusive to very disruptive. {\em CAPTCHAs}, which ask site visitors to solve a hard (e.g. computationally difficult) problem before viewing or retrieving page content, have historically been effective in deterring bots~\cite{von2003captcha, von2008recaptcha}.
-However, they add significant friction to user interactions with webpages~\cite{bursztein2010good}, while recent advances in AI make CAPTCHA solving easy~\cite{bursztein2014end, guerar2021gotta, ye2018yet}, both of which make CAPTCHAs less useful.
+However, they add significant friction to user interactions with webpages~\cite{bursztein2010good}, while recent advances in AI (and human skill) make CAPTCHA solving easy~\cite{bursztein2014end, guerar2021gotta, ye2018yet, amin2020web}, both of which make CAPTCHAs less useful.
 Companies like Cloudflare market {\em proprietary bot detection and deterrence} methods, which can be purchased~\cite{cloudflare_bots}.
 As a last resort, companies can outright {\em block the IP addresses} of troublesome bots.
 However, since many bots run on VPNs, IP addresses can be easily recycled, circumventing this approach.
-A recent work suggests using {\em reverse proxies} to better regulate traffic to a site~\cite{liu2024somesite}.
+Several academic works suggest using {\em reverse proxies} to better regulate traffic to a site~\cite{liu2024somesite, dai2024c}.
 Finally, other articles suggest novel methods like employing a {\em proof of work}~\cite{amazon-bots} or even a {\em tarpit}~\cite{tarpits}, which creates unending fake content for scrapers.